-In the 19^{th} century, the Rye Town Forest was entirely open fields, as indicated by the numerous stonewalls that demarcate former field edges.
-The present forest is variously aged primarily dependent on when these fields were abandoned, as well as past logging.
+In the $19^{th}$ century, the Rye Town Forest was entirely open fields, as indicated by the numerous stonewalls that demarcate former field edges.
+The present forest is variously aged, with age groupings often predicated on when these fields were abandoned, as well as past logging.
 Most of the Rye Town Forest is between 60 and 110 years old, though some areas contain trees up to $125\pm$ years.
 It is possible that a few, scattered individual trees in the Town Forest range up to 200 years of age.